nextcloud/Android-SingleSignOn/README.md

     }
     ```

-    You might instantiate your `API` by using something like the following code:
+    You might instantiate your retrofit `API` by using something like this:
     ```java
     public class ApiProvider {